3 Strategic Shifts that Will Help Your Business go from Six to Seven Figures a Year - NewsBreak

 3 Strategic Shifts that Will Help Your Business go from Six to Seven Figures a Year

+Opinions expressed by Entrepreneur contributors are their own.
 You’ve likely come across a great many business owners’ social media declarations of how they built a seven-figure coaching, consulting or marketing agency.
 It’s worthwhile, even while regarding such self-promotion with the requisite grain of salt, to recognize its simple inherent and impressive calculus.
-The term, of course, refers to a company generating a million dollars or more per year in total revenue, which works out to roughly $83,333.33 per month!www.mysanantonio.com
+The term, of course, refers to a company generating a million dollars or more per year in total revenue, which works out to roughly $83,333.33 per month!www.entrepreneur.com

 Comments / 0